 - ensure we have effective systems in place to keep all children, especially those who may be more vulnerable, safe

-My name is Rachel Perkins and my responsibilities as Principal extend to being Lambourn’s Designated Safeguarding Lead.
+My name is Maria Cupit and my responsibilities as Principal extend to being Lambourn’s Designated Safeguarding Lead.
 The safety and wellbeing of all the children at Lambourn CofE Primary School is of paramount importance and the school has clear and robust procedures in place to ensure that every child and adult is safe.
-We meet all statutory requirements and regularly monitor safeguarding provision.
+Safeguarding and promoting the welfare of children is integral to effective leadership and management in our school.
+We meet all statutory requirements and regularly monitor safeguarding procedures and provision.
 We expect all staff, volunteers, parents, carers and the wider school community to share our commitment to safeguarding our children.
-Sophie Lake is the Deputy Designated Safeguarding Lead so there is always safeguarding expertise available in school.
+Naomi Stapley and Lucy Crick are the Deputy Designated Safeguarding Leads (DDSL’s) so there is always safeguarding expertise available in school.

 Safeguarding is everyone’s responsibility; anyone can contact the NSPCC Helpline whenever they are worried about a child by calling 0808 800 500, email [email protected], text 88858 or contact online at nspcc.org.uk/helpline.
 The service is free, available 24/7 and calls can be made anonymously.
 This service can also be used for general advice and guidance.